sbyrnes/bloom.js/README.md

 	var filter = new BloomFilter(number_of_buckets, number_of_hashes);

+To help you determine the correct number of buckets and hashes to use on your input set, there is a convenience static function that estimates the rate of false positives given a set of usage parameters.

+	var expectedFalsePositivesRate = BloomFilter.estimateFalsePositiveRate(number_of_values, number_of_buckets, number_of_hashes);

+The expected false positive rate for a well tuned bloom filter should be around 1%.

 If you'd like to use a BloomFilter between sessions or restarts, you can serialize the filter and restore it later.
 This is accomplished through some convenience methods:

     var data = filter.getData();